 He is highly experienced in matters related to contracts, especially in the context of small and medium-sized businesses, and the purchase and sale of businesses.
 He has been practicing law since 1984.
 Read more...

 Seven Friedemann Goldberg attorneys were recently honored as Super Lawyers and Rising Stars by SuperLawyers Magazine for 2017.
 Partners John Friedemann, Steven Goldberg and Ronald Wargo were honored as Super Lawyers by the publication, an honor reserved for less than 5 percent of attorneys in a region.

-Associate attorneys John MacLeod, David Meeker, Mia Bowler, and Christopher Haws were named Rising Stars by the magazine, which honors lawyers who are under 40 years of age and exhibit great skill and professionalism in their areas of practice.
+Associate attorneys John MacLeod, Mia Bowler, and Christopher Haws were named Rising Stars by the magazine, which honors lawyers who are under 40 years of age and exhibit great skill and professionalism in their areas of practice.
 This award is given to less than 2.5 percent of attorneys in a region.

 Friedemann Goldberg LLP is pleased to announce a recent major victory for its clients in federal court whereby the Court granted summary judgment in favor of a local community bank and its president, disposing of all claims against them.

 The litigation was commenced by a Native American Tribe involving allegations of theft of Tribal funds by former personnel of the Tribe.
 The Tribe alleged that the former Tribal personnel stole money from Tribal bank accounts, including bank accounts held at the bank.
 The Tribe alleged that the bank aided the theft of Tribal funds from Tribal bank accounts and that the bank defendants knew of and actively assisted the theft of Tribal funds.